 Three ways to attract millennials to your business – and retain them

 By millennials, we mean people born between 1980 and 1995.
-Millennials are now aged 25 to 40, and are the largest age group in our workplaces.
+Millennials are now aged 25 to 40, and are the largest age group in our companies.
 They are also the group most employers and companies are looking for.

-If you want to get better at recruiting and retaining millennials, there are a few methods you can start using.
+If you want to get better at recruiting and retaining millennials to your business, there are a few methods you can start using.
 However, please note that these are only generalisations and don’t necessarily represent the entire truth about any generation or age group.
 Everyone is different, but we’re all shaped by the period in which we grew up.
 For example, there’s a reason why baby boomers (those born 1940-1960) prefer to phone a customer service team, why millennials prefer to send an email and why generation Z prefers to use a chat feature.

 Method #1: Customise your communication

 Different generations prefer different ways of communicating.
 When reaching out to millennials, it’s important to remember that they don’t work like today's 50 to 60 year olds, so they prefer not to receive a phone call as an initial contact.
 Millennials often block unknown numbers and prefer to do their own research before contacting a company.

 It’s also important to remember that millennials spend a large amount of their waking hours on their mobiles.
 In other words, placing advertisements in newspapers or on TV isn’t the best use of your resources.
 Don't underestimate how much millennials use social networks to find jobs.
 You probably already have a Facebook page, so you can start by announcing that you’re looking for new employees there.

 - Use video or other multimedia to show who you are as a company.